 Official relations between Germany and Argentina have existed since 1857.
-Bilateral relations are broadly based in economic and cultural terms and are characterised by similar positions on important multilateral issues.
+Bilateral relations have a broad basis in business and culture and are characterised by similar positions on important multilateral issues.
 Cooperation in academia, science and research is a priority for both sides.

-There has in recent years been a marked increase in the frequency of bilateral visits, the high point of which was Federal Chancellor Angela Merkel’s visit to Argentina in June 2017.
-In 2016, Germany’s then Foreign Minister Frank-Walter Steinmeier visited Argentina, where, among other things, he signed a memorandum of understanding on a working holiday programme that will make it easier for youth and young adults from both countries to spend a year living and working in the partner country.
-In December 2017, Federal Minister Katarina Barley attended the kick-off event in Buenos Aires for Women 20 (W20), the G20 engagement group that promotes dialogue on women’s policy issues.
+There has been a marked increase in the frequency of bilateral visits in recent years, the high point of which was Federal Chancellor Angela Merkel’s visit to Argentina in June 2017.
+In 2016, Germany’s then Foreign Minister Frank-Walter Steinmeier visited Argentina, where, among other things, he signed a memorandum of understanding on a working holiday programme that will make it easier for youth and young adults from both countries to spend a year living and working in their respective partner Country.

 Argentine President Mauricio Macri paid a visit to Berlin from 4 to 6 July 2016, meeting with, among others, then Federal President Joachim Gauck, Federal Chancellor Merkel and then Bundestag President Norbert Lammert.
-The signing of nine declarations on strengthening German-Argentine cooperation, not least in the economic and scientific sectors, underscores the interest of both sides in further deepening relations.
+The signing of nine declarations on strengthening German-Argentine cooperation, not least in the economic and scientific sectors, underscores the interest of both sides in continuing to expand relations.
 President Macri also attended the G20 Summit in Hamburg in June 2017.
-Federal Chancellor Merkel is expected to visit Buenos Aires again at the end of the year to attend the G20 Summit.

 Argentina is Germany’s third most important trading partner in Latin America, after Brazil and Mexico.
-In 2017, Germany recorded a surplus of nearly 1.7 billion euros in its trade with Argentina.
-The volume of bilateral trade grew that year by around three percent to more than 4.2 billion euros – a rise that was driven by exports from Germany.
-In 2016, some 4.8 percent of Argentina’s total imports came from Germany, which remains the country’s fourth most important supplier, after Brazil, China and the United States.
-During the same period, Germany dropped to 12th among buyers of Argentine exports, with purchases totalling 4.23 billion euros.
+In 2017, the volume of bilateral trade grew by around three percent to more than 4.3 billion euros – a rise that was driven by exports from Germany.
+Germany recorded a surplus of nearly 1.7 billion euros in its trade with Argentina in that year.
+Some 4.8 percent of Argentina’s total imports came from Germany, which remains the country’s fourth most important supplier, after Brazil, China and the United States.
+Germany ranks 12th among Argentina’s export markets.

-In 2017, Germany’s primary imports from Argentina were raw materials (accounting for 23 percent of imports), foodstuffs (21 percent) and unprocessed goods (12 percent), especially non-ferrous metals.
-Germany is the largest buyer of Argentine beef in the European Union.
-In 2017, German imports of vehicles and vehicle parts from Argentina accounted for 10 percent of total German imports from the country.
+Germany’s principal imports from Argentina in 2017 were food (42 percent) and raw materials (23 percent).
+Germany is the biggest buyer of Argentine beef in the EU.
+In 2017, German imports of vehicles and vehicle parts from Argentina accounted for eight percent of total German imports.

-Traditionally, Germany’s primary exports to Argentina have been industrial products.
+Traditionally, the main German exports to Argentina have been industrial products.
 In 2017, the share of vehicles and vehicle parts in Germany’s total exports to Argentina rose to more than 20 percent.
-Machinery dominated German exports in 2017 (accounting for 38 percent of exports), and was followed by chemical products (21 percent), especially pharmaceuticals and industrial chemicals.
+Machinery dominated German exports in 2017 with a share of 29 percent, followed by pharmaceuticals (around 9 percent) and electrical goods (7 percent).

 The European Union plays a major role in foreign direct investment in Argentina.
 The principal individual investors are the United States, Spain, the Netherlands and Brazil.
 Germany ranks fourth among EU investors there, after Spain, the Netherlands and France, according to 2016 figures from the Central Bank of Argentina.
 The principal investments by German companies are concentrated in the automotive, energy, pharmaceutical and service sectors.

-The Argentine-German Chamber of Industry and Commerce (CADICAA) has some 450 members, including about 170 German companies.
+The German-Argentine Chamber of Industry and Commerce has around 400 members, including about 107 German companies.
 There are a total of around 200 companies with German capital operating in Argentina, directly providing over 22,000 jobs.

 Culture and education

-The German schools abroad in Argentina are among the best-regarded private schools in the country and are also thought highly of by parents with no connection to Germany.
+The German Schools Abroad in Argentina are among the best-regarded private schools in the country and are also thought highly of by parents with no connection to Germany.
 As part of its Schools: Partners for the Future initiative (PASCH), Germany supports a total of 30 schools in Argentina, at which the teaching of German as a foreign language enjoys particular prominence.
-Of these, four are German schools abroad in Greater Buenos Aires (one with a German higher education entrance qualification – Abitur – stream, three offering the optional mixed-language school-leaving qualification International Baccalaureate, and one with an integrated vocational training centre and courses leading to the optional German university of applied sciences entrance qualification).
-In addition, 16 schools across Argentina offer the German Language Certificate (DSD) and 11 other schools are overseen by the Goethe-Institut.
+Of these, four are German Schools Abroad in Greater Buenos Aires (one with a German university entrance – (Abitur) – stream, three offering the optional mixed-language school-leaving qualification International Baccalaureate and one with an integrated vocational training centre and leading to the optional German university of applied sciences entrance qualification).
+In addition, 15 schools across Argentina offer the German Language Certificate (DSD) and 11 other schools are overseen by the Goethe-Institut.

-German culture is highly regarded and has a presence in Argentina thanks in part to the Goethe-Institut and its network (branches in Buenos Aires and Córdoba, two Goethe-Zentren – in Mendoza and San Juan – and nine other cultural societies that receive support).
-German films enjoy a high profile in Argentina, being regularly submitted to the country’s two most important film festivals where they draw a broad and positive response, as well as being screened at the annual week-long Festival of German Films in Buenos Aires, which is held in September.
+German culture is highly regarded and has a presence in Argentina thanks in part to the Goethe-Institut and its network (with branches in Buenos Aires and Córdoba, two Goethe-Zentren – in Mendoza and San Juan – and nine other cultural societies that receive support).
+German films enjoy a high profile in Argentina, being regularly submitted to the country’s most important film festivals and drawing a broad and positive response, as well as being screened at the annual week-long Festival of German Films in Buenos Aires, which is held in September.
 Leading German musicians and orchestras regularly visit the country, and the Argentines’ affection for the German rock band Tote Hosen is legendary.

 Science and academia